xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

    * Install NodeJS
    * `npm install -g appium`

    3. Set up the devices

    * Turn on the phone's developer mode (go to **Settings** > **Developer options**)
    * Connect your Android Phone to your computer via a USB cable.
 Just confirm if prompted to accept/trust the device
-   * Install Android SDK: Katalon Studio will detect and ask you to install Android SDK automatically if your current machine does not have it

-   3. Set up the device

-   * Turn on the phone's developer mode (go to **Settings** > **Developer options**)
-   * Connect your Android Phone to your computer via a USB cable.
-Just confirm if prompted to accept/trust the device